sophiamersmann/friendly-charts/README.md

 - `position` **(required)**: position of the symbol among sibling symbols, determines the order on LEFT/RIGHT navigation
 - `id`: symbol id (automatically generated if not given)
 - `parentId`: id of the group that contains the symbol, only needed if the symbol is not a descendant of the group element
-- `highlight`: additional description to highlight the symbol (e.g. could be used to describe its significance within the chart)

 ### `group(node, options)`